Electrostatic smoke precipitators

 balloon (losing electrons) becomes positively charged while your

-sweater (gaining electrons) become negatively charged.
+sweater (gaining electrons) becomes negatively charged.
 Because

 opposite charges attract, the balloon sticks to your sweater.